HandyGram/HandyGram/README.md

 Feel free to test on other devices and post an issue if something wrong happens :p

+## Download
+You can download the latest built version from [releases page](https://github.com/HandyGram/app/releases)

 ## Building
 * Install Git
 * Install [Android Studio](https://developer.android.com/studio)